Kazaam: Plot

 Later, Max witnesses his father being attacked by Malik and his hitmen over a stolen master tape, which Max was pressured into by his bullies.
 Max seeks help from Kazaam, who hesitates due to his newfound success as a rapper.
 Max uses his second wish to conjure a replacement tape, causing a rift between him and Kazaam.
 Nick confronts him about the stolen tape, leading to their separation.

-That night, Max is kidnapped by Malik, who takes control of Kazaam's boombox.
-Nick is also held captive.
+That night, Max is kidnapped by Malik, who is also holding Nick captive.
+He steals the boombox from Max and sends him falling down an elevator shaft to his death before summoning Kazaam.
 Malik tries to force Kazaam to do his bidding, but Kazaam breaks free from the boombox's control and defeats Malik and his minions.
 Kazaam transforms Malik into a basketball and dunks him into a garbage disposal.
 However, Kazaam discovers Max's lifeless body and regrets not being able to grant Max's wish for a second chance with his father.

 In his grief, Kazaam becomes a djinn, granting him the power to bring Max back to life and grant his third wish for his father to have a second chance to escape his criminal life.
 Kazaam saves Max and carries him out of the burning building, where Travis rescues him.
 Nick expresses his desire to rebuild their relationship before leaving with the authorities.
 Kazaam, now a djinn, walks away, facing the lighthearted annoyance of his new girlfriend, who pressures him into getting a job, while unaware of the concept of a job.
 Max watches Kazaam walk away with a smile.

 Production

 The film's origins began with director Paul Michael Glaser taking his son to the NBA All-Star game, when an acquaintance, who was on Shaquille O'Neal's management team, called and asked if his son would like to meet him.
-After saying yes, the acquaintance asked, in passing, if he knew of any film roles for Shaquille to which Glaser replied, 'He should play a genie.'
-Which laid the foundation for what would become Kazaam.
+After saying yes, the acquaintance asked, in passing, if he knew of any film roles for Shaquille, to which Glaser replied, "He should play a genie", which laid the foundation for what would become Kazaam.
 In a very short time, Glaser took Kazaam to Warner Bros. as they had the Michael Jordan project Space Jam, and Glaser also went back to Interscope Communications, where he had already done two pictures.
 Glaser had to have a screenplay and a green light in ten and a half weeks, or he wouldn't be able to make the movie as Shaquille had to go back to basketball camp.
 The script was written in six and a half weeks with production commencing after ten before going into Turnaround where it was acquired by Disney.

+Release

+The film was theatrically released on July 17, 1996.
+A home video release followed on November 19, 1996.